ilwoolyu/LocalGyrificationIndex/README.md

 ```
 $ matlab OuterHull('input.vtk', 'outer_hull.vtk');
 ```
+To use `script/lgi`, the source codes in `matlab` need to be compiled.
+In MATLAB (2015b or above), run `script/compile.m` to generate an executable file.
+[MATLAB Runtime](https://www.mathworks.com/products/compiler/matlab-runtime.html) should be installed.

 ### Outer hull correspondence
 To find a Laplacian shape correspondence, the following command will give Laplacian trajectories using [klaplace (outer hull correspondence)](https://github.com/ilwoolyu/klaplace):
 ```
 $ klaplace -dims 128 input.vtk outer_hull.vtk -surfaceCorrespondence outer_hull
 ```
-The trjectories will be generated in "outer_hull_warpedMesh.vtp".
+The trjectories will be generated in `outer_hull_warpedMesh.vtp`.
 Let's trace the final destinations of the trajectories to obtain the outer hull:
 ```
 $ klaplace -conv outer_hull_warpedMesh.vtp outer_hull_corr.vtk
 ```
-> **Note 1**: It would be useful if do some smoothing on "outer_hull_corr.vtk" since it's very rough mesh since isosurface does not provide smooth mesh.
+> **Note 1**: It would be useful if do some smoothing on `outer_hull_corr.vtk` since it's very rough mesh since isosurface does not provide smooth mesh.

 > **Note 2**: ~~Since the outputs of klaplace consume a huge disk space, it is recommended to delete all but "outer_hull_corr.vtk".~~ This issue has been fixed.
 ### Local gyrification index
-The following command line gives local gyrification index per vertex in "output.lgi.map.316.txt":
+The following command line gives local gyrification index per vertex in `output.lgi.map.316.txt`:
 ```
 $ Gyrification \
                -i input.vtk \